KarimaBak/LSL-KinectV2/README.md

-# LSL-Kinect :
+# Overview :
-C# Program that broadcast motion capture datas by using Kinect and LabStreamingLayer technology.
+C# Program that broadcast motion capture data by using Kinect and LabStreamingLayer technology.

 # System Requirements :